 For over a century, SRP has proudly delivered over half of the Valley’s water supply.
 With that duty comes a great responsibility to ensure the sustainability of the water supply and forests.

 Unfortunately, out-of-control wildfires do more than scorch the earth and trees.
-In addition to burning hundreds, sometimes thousands, of trees per acre, catastrophic wildfires release large amounts of carbon and pollutants into the air.
 To sum it up, here’s how these wildfires pose a threat to our water:

 - The wildfire ruins the forest floor and soil nutrients.